 2. THE MEASUREMENTS

 Our ready-made curtains all come in two lengths: standard and extra length.
-An extra length curtain will give you approximately 30cm extra length to work with.
+An extra length curtain will give you approximately 30 cm additional length to work with.

-2) If you have a standard window height, but an extra-length curtain track, for example an 8 metre track, it would be better to have custom curtains made.
-However if cost-savings is a priority, ready-mades are still an option here!
-The only drawback is that you would then have 6 individual curtains on the track and not one solid curtain.
+2) If you have a standard window height, but an extra-length curtain track, for example an eight-metre track, it would be better to have custom curtains made.
+However if cost-saving is a priority, ready mades are still an option here!
+The only drawback is that you would then have six individual curtains on the track and not one solid curtain.

-3) A curtain should sit 1cm from the floor once hung.
+3) Ideally, a curtain should sit one centimetre from the floor once hung.

 Whilst it is tempting to want to make alterations, we don't recommend it.
 Once a ready-made has been altered it is no longer eligible for return in the case of fault.
 It also takes away from the convenience of this curtain option.
 There are however some workarounds you can use to avoid hemming a curtain and saving on the additional admin.